March 12, 2026 (1mo ago)

 The real trap is incremental complexity.
 You start with a simple deployment, add Kubernetes for rolling updates, then spend weeks learning about PodDisruptionBudgets, NetworkPolicies, and resource quotas.
 Each piece makes sense individually.
 Together, they form a system that requires dedicated infrastructure expertise to operate.

 Temps runs a Pingora-based reverse proxy that handles health checks, connection draining, and atomic traffic switching out of the box.
-Unplanned downtime costs Global 2000 companies $400 billion per year (Splunk / Oxford Economics, 2024), and most of that is preventable with proper deployment tooling.
+According to Splunk and Oxford Economics, unplanned downtime costs Global 2000 companies $400 billion per year, and most of that is preventable with proper deployment tooling.

 Every git push triggers this pipeline automatically: